Where is this walk?

 Recommend

 There is also a straightforward climb of High Seat from the north which has some excellent views.
-Unfortunately for anyone wanting to do both mountains it is not convenient.
+Unfortunately for anyone wanting to do both mountains it is not a convenient start point.

 Navigation Tips

 On the return down the Riggs head to the stones on Gregory’s Seat.
-From here leave the path to Little Fell and head just west of south.
-The Riggs is a broad grassy ridge, keep to the highest part throughout the descent.
+From here leave your outbound route and take a bearing just west of south.
+The Riggs is a broad grassy ridge, keep to the highest part throughout the descent where the terrain is easiest.

 1 Comment